 Understanding factors influencing under-caught TACs, declining catch rates and failure to recover for many species in the SESSF (FRDC 2016-146) made a number of recommendations including incorporating the potential impacts of climate change on species abundance into assessments and developing an approach to determine if there has been a productivity change in a species.
-These issues are being further considered as part of the development of a new Harvest Strategy and a number of other initiatives.
+These issues are being further considered as part of the development of a new Harvest Strategy.

-4 This includes the following species relevant to the SESSF: big eye ocean perch, blue eye trevalla, gemfish, hapuku, pink ling, blue spotted flathead, eastern school whiting and stout whiting (combined), silver trevally and tiger flathead.
+&lt;sup>4 This includes the following species relevant to the SESSF: big eye ocean perch, blue eye trevalla, gemfish, hapuku, pink ling, blue spotted flathead, eastern school whiting and stout whiting (combined), silver trevally and tiger flathead.

 Implementation of dynamic reference points and harvest strategies to account for environmentally-driven changes in productivity in Australian fisheries (FRDC 2019-036).
 This project is considering the use of dynamic reference points and will make recommendations on future stock assessment approaches, data requirements, harvest control rules and management approaches incorporating environmental indicators and dynamic productivity and dynamic reference points.
-The project uses four SESSF stocks5 as case studies covering a variety of different recruitment patterns and historical trends in dynamic B0.
+The project uses four SESSF stocks as case studies covering a variety of different recruitment patterns and historical trends in dynamic B0.
+The outcomes of this project will be considered as part of the development of a new Harvest Strategy.